When stopped by police, some Virginia drivers, concerned about possible

 preclude a conviction for drunk driving.

-Anyone arrested for DUI/DWI should contact a
+Anyone arrested for DUI should

-Virginia Beach criminal defense attorney as quickly as possible to discuss the potential consequences and begin
+contact a Virginia Beach criminal defense attorney as quickly as possible to discuss the potential consequences and begin

 building a defense to the charges.